 Therefore, you must have advanced detections in place that are able to identify post-compromise activity, like the PwnKit priv-esc exploit, and others such as lateral movement or fileless attacks.

-Alert Logic detects activity across the kill chain, and our analysts work with customers to create remediation plans and holistically eradicate compromises, as soon as possible.
+Alert Logic identifies activity throughout the kill chain, and our analysts collaborate with customers to develop remediation plans that address and eliminate compromises comprehensively and promptly.

 Josh Davies